 I labeled where the dog door is in these two shots so you can get a better sense of how this works.
 And work it does.
 The dogs LOVE their den.
 They go there to rest, they go there to play.

-Making the Dog Bed Pretty AND Functional
+Making a Built-In Dog Crate Pretty AND Functional

 Speaking of play, Franklin (the big guy) was playing a little too enthusiastically and broke the door in half one day.
 You see, we didn’t initially think through how the doors would function, so one had to be open at all times aside from when they were locked in.
 It was awkward to maneuver around and it was just a matter of time before it snapped.
 Because, #bullterriers.

 This actually proved to be fortunate in the long run because we came up with a much better solution.
-We realized it made sense to have one door fixed at all times (we can unlatch it if needed) and have the one recess into the den.
+We realized it made sense to have one door fixed at all times (we can unlatch it if needed) and have the other one recess into the den.
 Now it functions like this:

 Here’s what it looks like all opened up: